Updated July 15, 2020

 Our staff are diligently working to provide virtual service options to avoid lapses in care, all while keeping health and safety our number one priority.
 The following precautions will take place until further notice:

-- Boys & Girls Club of Norman is closed for the remainder of this school year and updates will be sent through the Remind App
+- Boys & Girls Club of Norman closed through the summer and updates will be sent through the Remind App

 For further details and instructions regarding specific services for both current and prospective clients, please visit www.ccfinorman.org